Ukrainian Bandy and Rink bandy Federation: History

+In terms of licensed athletes, bandy is the second largest team winter sport in the world among male participants.
 The history of bandy in Ukraine dates back to 1920:

 The champion of Mykolaiv in 1921, 1922, 1923, 1924 was the bandy team of the Миколаївський яхт-клуб, the Mykolaiv Yacht Club.
 In the winter season of 1921/22, bandy also appeared in Kharkiv.
 The first winners of the Kharkov Championship in 1923 and 1924 were the teams of O.L.S. and O.F.K. named after Balabanov, respectively.
 In 1924, a bandy team of railway workers appeared in the city of Lyman.

 In 1922, the people of Mykolaiv and Kharkiv unsuccessfully took part in the championship of the RSFSR (on February 22, Mykolaiv lost to Moscow 0:31, and Kharkiv to Saratov 0:16).
 In 1924, also unsuccessfully, the Kharkiv players made their debut in the championship of the USSR (defeat against the future champion of the Moscow national team 0:13).
 However in 1928 during the Winter Physical Education Festival in Moscow from February 2 to 9, the Ukrainians (USSR national team) took 2nd place in the USSR championship (the highest achievement in history) losing in the match to the championship of Leningrad 0:5.

 In 1927, the first women's bandy teams appeared in Kharkiv:

 In the post-war years, bandy in the Ukrainian Soviet Socialist Republic gave way somewhat to ice hockey.
 Ukrainian teams rarely participated in the championships of the USSR and did so without much success.
 In particular, in the 1950s, Kharkiv "Traktor" played two seasons each in the 1st and 2nd groups, Kyiv "Bolshevik" ("Iskra") spent a season in the 1st and 2nd groups, two seasons in Lokomotiv from Dnipro played in the second group, and Shakhtar from Kadyiv and (in class "B") House of Officers from Vinnytsia, the winner of the Ukrainian SSR Cup in 1955, played one season in the second group.

 In the 1960s and 1980s, "Avangard" (Budy), which also repeatedly became the champion of the Ukrainian SSR, took part in the Union championships in the second group.

+Due to the 2022 Russian invasion of Ukraine, the men's and women's team had to withdraw from the World Championships.
+The Kharkiv rink "Saltivskyi lid", which hosted the Ukrainian Rink Bandy Cup 2021, got hit by a Russian rocket attack.
+Severodonetsk, the city of the first Ukrainian bandy championship and the home of the only Ukrainian bandy referee of the World Championships, Artem Zuyenko, was occupied in the summer of 2022.
+From September 2022, the training of bandy teams started at the "Ice Arena" in Dnipro for men, young boys and girls.